My child has

 To become a pediatrician, a doctor must take special courses for three or more years after medical school.
 This is called a pediatric residency.
 To become board certified, a pediatrician must pass a written examination given by the American Board of Pediatrics.
 To keep current on changes in children's health care, pediatricians must recertify by taking examinations every seven years.
 They also must take a certain number of continuing medical education (CME) courses each year to be eligible for license renewal in the state in which they practice.
 These are good things to know as you begin your search.
 Taking these few extra steps will help you to choose a pediatrician that you and your child can develop a growing relationship with.
 It's like homework, in the end, you'll be much wiser.

-A good time to start your search is about 3 months before your baby's expected.
+One of the first things to do is determine what kind of health coverage you have.
 If you're in a managed health care plan, your choice of participating doctors who provide primary care for children may be limited, so be sure to check the plan's online list because paper lists can quickly become outdated.

-If you have questions about whether a doctor participates in your plan or if you're interested in a doctor who isn't on the list, call the health plan directly.
-Also call if your child has any special medical needs that would require an out-of-network doctor.
+If you have questions about whether a doctor participates in your plan or if you're interested in a doctor who isn't on the list, call your health plan directly to discuss your options.
+Also call if your child has any special medical needs that would require an out-of-network doctor to learn what kinds of options and limitations you may have.

 The following is a list of interview questions to help you in your search for a pediatrician.
-We've even created a printable PDF so you can print these guidelines and take them with you to each interview.
-You may also find that the list brings up a few quesetions of your own.
+You may also find that the list brings up a few questions of your own.
 That's a good thing.
 Write those down as well and take them along with you.
 This should help you make a good, informed choice.

 For Parents and Families